jetbtc/diggit-chathelper/README.md

 - Click this: [+install](https://github.com/jetbtc/diggit-chathelper/raw/master/diggit-chathelper.user.js)
 - Refresh diggit

-How do I know it works?

-People will have their user IDs next to their names in the chat if the chathelper is running.
+**Info:** Peoples user ID will show up next to their names in chat.
+That's how you can tell it worked.

 ### Updating